sfu-natlang/SFUTranslate/README.md

         ####### transformer configurations
         warmup_steps: number of warmup steps before reaching the maxmimum learning rate
         lr_update_factor: the lr factor suggested in "attention is all you need" paper
         needs_warmup: using the warmup wrapper feature can be turned on or off using this feature
+        d_model: the size of model used in the warmup updates of the learning rate
     experiment:
         name: the experiment name which will be used when saving the best models
 ```